 If you have built your own Docker image, rebuild your Docker image based on the new version of the TeamCity server base image.

 Review the TeamCity Maintenance Mode page to make sure there are no problems encountered, and confirm the upgrade by clicking the corresponding button.

 The Multinode Setup distributes the tasks performed by your TeamCity server between multiple individual nodes, which significantly boosts the system stability and performance.
 In this setup, each node needs an individual upgrade.
 See this section for more information: Upgrade/Downgrade.

 It is recommended for all users to regularly update their IDE plugins to the latest version compatible with the TeamCity server version in use — at least to the version available from the TeamCity server's Tools section in the user profile.

-Generally, versions of the IntelliJ IDEA TeamCity plugin, Eclipse TeamCity plugin, and Visual Studio TeamCity add-in have to be the same as the TeamCity server version.
+Generally, the versions of the IntelliJ IDEA TeamCity plugin and Visual Studio TeamCity add-in have to be the same as the TeamCity server version.
 Users with non-matching plugin versions get a message on an attempt to log in to the TeamCity server with a non-matching version.